 Diabetic retinopathy is the most common diabetic eye disease.
-It often has no early symptoms; however, less than 10 percent of Hispanic/Latino adults in the United States are aware of this.
+It often has no early symptoms; however, only 11 percent of adults over 18 in the

+United States are aware of this.
 It is vital they be informed that diabetic retinopathy can cause vision loss that usually cannot be restored but that vision loss can be prevented or minimized with early detection, timely treatment, and appropriate follow-up care.